Response to TNFD recommendations

 The Group’s approach and business strategy for palm oil sustainability

 • Palm oil is one of the most important raw materials for the Group, and its use is on the rise.
 The Group views the rapidly mounting calls for respect for the environment and human rights in the context of palm oil procurement and production as an opportunity for growth.
-We aim to enhance three types of quality—quality of physical properties (functional aspects), quality of safety and security, and social quality—and make the products and services that combine these qualities the driving force behind the growth of our palm oil business to propel us into a global top provider of oils and fats solutions.
+We aim to enhance three types of quality—quality of physical properties (functional aspects), quality of safety and security, and social quality—and make the products and services that combine these qualities the driving force behind the growth of our palm oil business to propel us into a global top provider of oils & fats solutions.

 Goals and action plans for sustainable palm oil procurement